jerbarnes/multitask_negation_for_targeted_sentiment/README.md

 ./scripts/generate_spec_predictions.sh
 ```

 The speculation corpus has also been filtered so that samples have to contain speculation.
-This is to better isolate the speculation phenonma, and therefore to better test the models capability on modelling speculative samples.
+This is to better isolate the speculation phenomena, and therefore to better test the models capability on modelling speculative samples.
 The script below runs the models on this smaller but more isolated speculative data:
 ``` bash
 ./scripts/generate_spec_only_predictions.sh
 ```